soyunparrrk/Archival_Resilience/README.md

 1. **Image to Binary**

-    The original text can be found below.
+    The original text can be found below. (warning: very long text)

     [Image to Binary](The%20Computing%20Girls%20Today/Image%20to%20Binary.md)